Madurai, Tamil Nadu - one of the oldest continuously inhabited cities in the world !!

 01. The recorded history of the city goes back to the 3rd century BCE.

-02. The antiquity of this city was mentioned by Megasthenes, the Greek ambassador to India (his visit in 302 BC), followed by Marcopolo and Ibn Batuta ( Moroccan Muslim traveler)
+02. The antiquity of this city was mentioned by Megasthenes, the Greek ambassador to India (his visit in 302 BC), followed by Marco polo and Ibn Batuta ( Moroccan Muslim traveler)

-An old picture of Madurai temple. www.girlsandsilks.com
+An old picture of Madurai temple.girlsandsilks.com

 in their travelogues.
 Kautilya, a minister of the Mauryan emperor Chandragupta Maurya, mentioned about Madurai.

 04. The city was ruled by various dynasties.
 Cholas (10th to 13th centuries) and Pandyas.
 Latter came to power in 1223 AD and patronized the Tamil language and the kingdom prospered.
 Pandya dynasty came to an end during th reign of Kulasekara Pandian ((1268–1308 CE).
-Malik Kafur (April, 1311), Military Commander of Alauddin Khilji (Delhi Sultanate), interfered on Pandya king's request to solve the dispute over the successor to the throne and in the wake, it ended in plunder and looting of Madurai and its temple.

-05. Vijayanagar Empire ended the Muslim rule and appointed Nayak as their governors.
+06. Vijayanagar Empire ended the Muslim rule and appointed Nayak as their governors.
 Nayaks became independent and started ruling the territories autonomously after death of Vijayanagara king in 1530 AD.
-This was followed by the Chanda Sahib (1740 – 1754 CE), Arcot Nawob of Carnatic kingdom Muhammed Yusuf Khan (1725 – 1764 CE) in the mid part of 18th century.
+The reign was followed by the Chanda Sahib (1740 – 1754 CE), Arcot Nawob of Carnatic kingdom Muhammed Yusuf Khan (1725 – 1764 CE) in the mid part of 18th century.
+Later Madurai came under the East India company and in 1781, British appointed George Procter to look after the city.
+He was the first collector of Madurai.

 09. The name Madurai is believed to have been derived from Madhura (sweetness), emanating from the divine nectar showered on the city from the matted hair of Lord Shiva.
 Some Tamil scholars believe Madurai may be a derivative of Marutham, a type of land common in that region.
 The great Tamil epic Silapathikaram is associated with this ancient city.
 Kannagi, wife of Kovalan, is a legendary Tamil Vaisya woman who forms the central character of the Tamil epic Silapathikaram (100-300 CE).
 The story relates how Kannagi took revenge on the Pandyan King of Madurai, who had wrongfully put her husband to death, by cursing the city.

-Gandhi Museum(Mangammal palace), Maduraiwww.transindiatravels.com
+Gandhi Museum(Mangammal palace), Madurai transindiatravels.com

-Tamil Nadu map.www.travelsinmadurai.in
+Tamil Nadu map.travelsinmadurai.in

 11. His Madurai visit completely changed the psyche of Gandhiji and enhanced his image drastically in the realm of politics and spiritually.
 Since his visit to Madurai for the first time, he had become more resolute to deal with the British who never wanted to let Indians rule their land on their own.

-Map of Madurai showing center of the city and some important landmarks. en.wikipedia.org
+Map of Madurai city plan en.wikipedia.org

 13. Meenakshi temple is one of the largest temples in India covering more than 14 acres of land.
 It is a temple of sculptural wonder and brilliant artistic expression.
 The streets are laid around the temple outwardly each carrying the names of some Tamil months.